AntoninoAdornetto/issue-summoner/README.md

 - Generate a summary of each reported issue that includes a description, location (file name, line number) of the issue.
 - Checks the status of all reported issues and will remove the comment entirely if it's been marked as resolved on the hosting platform it was reported to.

-**note**: issue summoner obviously cannot keep track of issues that were reported outside of using the `report` command.
+**note**: issue summoner cannot keep track of issues that were reported outside of using the `report` command.

 ##### Purge Mode usage